alberto-lazari/masters-thesis/chapters/background.typ

 providing replicas that are more flexible, isolated, and scalable than their concrete counterparts.
 By simulating the functionality of hardware, software, or other resources, it allows multiple isolated environments to be created and run within a single system, often simultaneously.
-This approach can be used to maximize resource efficiency or enhance security of a system, as each virtual environment can be controlled and managed independently.
+This approach can be used to enhance security or maximize resource efficiency of a system, as each virtual environment can be controlled and managed independently.

 One of the earliest implementations were multiple-user operating systems for 1960s mainframes, where each user was given a virtual environment running on the same physical device, sharing its resources.
-This model was not only meant to let multiple operators access an individual mainframe concurrently, but also to give them a private, independent space, that would simulate having a computer of their own.
+This model was not only meant to let multiple operators access an individual mainframe concurrently, but to also give them a private, independent space, that would simulate having a computer of their own.

-The concept evolved with time and started being used for the creation of _virtual machines_ (VM), that allow for the virtualization of the entire software, leading to actual "computers within a computer".
+The concept evolved with time and started being used for the creation of _virtual machines_ (VM), that allow for the virtualization of the entire software stack, leading to actual "computers within a computer".
 VMs are managed by a hypervisor, a software layer that coordinates and isolates them,